Skin cancer facts & stats

 • Australia has one of the highest rates of skin cancer in the world.3

-• Medicare records show there were over a million treatments for squamous and basal cell carcinoma skin cancers in 2018 – that’s more than 100 skin cancer treatments every hour.
+• Medicare records show there were over a million treatments for squamous and basal cell carcinoma skin cancers in 2023 – that’s more than 100 skin cancer treatments every hour.4

-• Basal and squamous cell carcinoma skin cancers accounted for one quarter of all cancer-related hospitalisations in 2014–15.4 The cost to the health system of these skin cancers alone is estimated to be more than $700 million annually.
-The costs to the Federal Government and the community from basal and squamous cell carcinomas are predicted to continue to increase in the future.5
+• The costs to the Federal Government and the community from basal and squamous cell carcinomas are predicted to continue to increase in the future.5

 • It is estimated that approximately 200 melanomas and 34,000 other skin cancer types per year are caused by occupational exposures in Australia.7